Social Networks

 View source

-27 Theories of Ego Network Homogeneity
+29 Theories of Ego Network Homogeneity

-27.1 Blau’s Macrostructural Theory
+29.1 Blau’s Macrostructural Theory

-27.2 Core Tenets of Blau’s Macrostructural Theory
+29.2 Core Tenets of Blau’s Macrostructural Theory

-27.2.1 Group Size Effects
+29.2.1 Group Size Effects

-Rule 1: Smaller Groups and Outgroup Ties Members of numerically smaller groups are proportionally more likely to form ties with individuals outside their own group (outgroup members).
+Rule 1: Smaller Groups and Outgroup Ties.- Members of numerically smaller groups are proportionally more likely to form ties with individuals outside their own group (outgroup members).
 This means that individuals from minority groups might experience greater social diversity in their networks, not necessarily because they prefer it, but because the number of available ingroup members is limited, increasing the statistical probability of encountering and forming ties with outgroup individuals.
 Minorities, therefore, can benefit from outgroup ties by gaining social diversity and a diversity of intellectual or cultural outlook.

 Some group size effects examples include:

-• Interracial Marriages: Data on interracial marriages in the U.S. illustrates these rules clearly.
+• Interracial Marriages: Data on interracial marriages in the U.S. illustrate these rules clearly.
 For instance, in 2013, a significantly higher percentage of individuals from numerically smaller racial or ethnic groups, such as American Indians (58%), were married to someone of a different race compared to White individuals (7%), who belong to a much larger group.
 This demonstrates how members of smaller groups are more likely to have outgroup relations, while members of larger groups are more likely to have ingroup relations.

-27.2.2 Multiform Heterogeneity Effects
+29.2.2 Multiform Heterogeneity Effects

-Rule 3: Correlated Dimensions of Association Blau’s Rule 3 states that systematic correlations exist between different dimensions of association within a society, such as religion and race.
+Rule 3: Correlated Dimensions of Association.- Blau’s Rule 3 states that systematic correlations exist between different dimensions of association within a society, such as religion and race.
 For example, in the U.S., there are systematic correlations between religious preference and race, where a higher percentage of non-Hispanic whites are Protestant compared to Black or Hispanic individuals.

-27.2.3 Types of Correlations across parameters of social structure
+29.2.3 Types of Correlations across parameters of social structure

 Three types of correlations can exist across various types of social distinctions: